AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Therefore the Executing Validators who can't download all `TxObject` and proof data for any given block should initiate a data withholding slashing proposal, which works in exactly the same way as the invalid state root slashing proposal.

-**Note on L1 verification of slashing proposals**

-This design does not require the L1 to verify any state regarding the slashing proposal.
-It only requires the L1 to verify that a majority of the stake has signed the slashing proposal.
-In the future, based on feedback during Testnet, we could extend the L1 verification logic to include checking that:
-1. The epoch has indeed re-orged.
-2. The committee members named in the slashing proposal have signed the specific block in question.

-**Note on capability of Nodes to investigate slashing proposals**

-One question could be that given that the L1 does not verify any state regarding the slashing proposal, why do we require the validator nodes to "investigate" the invalid state root slashing proposal?

-The answer is that we want to make it as easy as possible for validators to slash dishonest validators.
-Thus in the case of an invalid state root posted to the L1, where data is available to verify, coordination on the forums is unnecessary.

 ### 2. Bonded provers don't post proofs on time

-A bonded prover who fails to post proofs on time should have their bonds slashed.
+A bonded prover who fails to post proofs on time should have her bond 100% slashed.
 However we allow for an unslashing period where the prover can plead their case and convince the validators to vote to unslash them.

 Provers may not be able to post proofs if the L1 is congested or is experiencing an inactivity leak.
 A proving marketplace may come under an attack where their nodes go offline.
-There could be other valid reasons.
+There could be other valid reasons for why provers did not submit on time.

-Instead of automatically and immediatley slashing the bond, the prover's bond sits in escrow (or a separate contract) for $t=4$ weeks.
+Instead of automatically and immediately slashing the bond, the prover's bond sits in escrow (or a separate contract) for $t=4$ weeks.
 During this period, the prover can plead their case and convince the validators to vote to unslash them.
 A validator must initiate a vote to unslash the prover and submit to L1 a proposal to unslash the prover that gathers signatures from more than `MIN_REQUIRED_STAKE_PERCENT` of the stake, otherwise the bond gets slashed.

-Proving bond unslashing proposals work differently to the invalid state root slashing proposals.
-Therefore the validator node software should allow a separate environment variable for voting on unslashing prover proposals.
+Proving bond unslashing proposals are different from the invalid state root slashing proposals.
+The validator node software should allow a separate environment variable for voting on unslashing prover proposals.

 Validators should be able to specify that an unslashing proposal for prover with address `0xprover` that they receive over gossipSub should be voted on in a certain manner.
 They could also specify to always vote yes or always vote no to any unslashing proposal using the same environment variable.

+The L1 contract verifies:
+1. Validators in control of more than `MIN_REQUIRED_STAKE_PERCENT` of stake have signed the unslashing proposal.
+2. The prover named in the proposal was indeed bonded and subsequently missed their proof submission window.
+3. The bond is sent back to the same prover's address.

 ### 3. Sequencers don't accept EpochProofQuotes